sliao7/shasha-liao-blog/my_blog/posts/my_lists/my_learning_journal/my_vocabulary.md

+# Improving and Managing My Vocabulary

+## Introduction
+I had a vocabulary test a few days ago, which shows that I only know 6100 words.
+However, according to that website, to be a fluent speaker, I need more than 20000 vocabularies.
+So, I did a lot of research on how to improve vocabulary and made a plan for it.

+## Detailed Plan

+### Estimate my actual vocabulary level
+With doubts about the accuray of my vocabulary test result, I will write some python code to count the number of unique words I used in my academic papers, dissertation, business documentations, and all the GitHub repositories that I created.
+I believe this should provide a more accurate estimation of my vocabulary level.

+### Expand my vocabulary
+Undoubtedly, I need to build up my vocabulary to achieve my goal of fully and freely expressing myself and communicating with excellent people all around the world.
+After doing some reaserch on efficient ways to improve a person's vocabulary, I came up with the following actionable items:

+#### Reading
+Research and other people's experiences show that extensive reading is a prerequisite to build up one's vocabulary.
+The key is to find the content one is really interested in so that they can enjoy reading and keep reading.
+Currently, I am very interested in self-improvement, so I bought two books to start with:
+1. Think & Grow Rich: to learn the principles and set up the mindset to achieve success.
+2. How to Read a Book: to learn the techniques to read intelligently so that I can read more.

+Other than books, I also plan to read articles that I am interested in on WSJ to include more topics in my reading materials.

+#### Vocabulary Tracking
+This page is intended to track my new vocabulary.
+The idea is to build a personal connection with each word by tracking when, where, and how I encouter it, and how often I use them in the futre.
+However, the current inputting strategy is not efficient enough.
+Here are some ideas to improve:
+1. For each word, I manually input the spelling, the word chrunk, the sentence in which I acquired it, and the source.
+Use Python to write the date when I encounter and record it automatically.
+2. Using some language library in Python to get the pronounciation, the definition, and the synonums for each word.
+3. I haven't yet decided how to input topic.
+Doing it manually involves some necessary thinking to deepen my understanding of the word, but this is not the most efficient and systematically way.
+4. I still need to think more about how to manage the data and present the words.

 | No.      |Word     | Words chunk | Sentence | Definition | Synonyms | Topic  | Source| Date  |
 |:----     | :----   | :----       | :----    | :----      | :----    | :----  | :---  | :---  |
 | 1 | gig | hosting gig | Jon Stewart is adding another _hosting gig_ to his Daily Show plate. | A job, especially a temporary one | temporary job | Work, Life | News on Jon Stewart | 2024-05-14 |